 This provides creative businesses and technology experts with an exciting opportunity to find new ways to captivate the public.
 Virtual, mixed and augmented reality storytelling are set to transform how we perceive our environment.

 From the entertainment industry to schools, the UK is positioned to be at the forefront of this tech revolution.

-Investment will be made in areas such as:
+Investments were made in areas such as:

 - Research into new technology

 All of this helped UK innovators and creatives position themselves as leaders in immersive tech.
 This support captured the world’s attention and helped to grow the UK’s market’s position in revolutionising creative content.